justlark/squirtinator/README.md

 self-hosted web interface designed for mobile, and it supports both manual and automatic modes of operation.

+## Usage

+Once you've assembled your Squirtinator and flashed the firmware, power it on and connect to its WiFi network, called `SquirtinatorRemote` by default.
+You may need to disconnect from cellular data.

+You can navigate to http://192.168.71.1 to access the web interface.

 ## Hardware

 This project uses the open hardware [Rust ESP development